nimasalemahim/AZ-R2-97106002-97101286/README.md

 ### Merge
 Git merge command is the positive conclusion of your decision to incorporate the changes you saw using the Git fetch command.

+## Q4
+### Clone
+git clone is primarily used to point to an existing repo and make a clone or copy of that repo at in a new directory, at another location.
+### Rebase
+Rebasing is the process of moving or combining a sequence of commits to a new base commit.